BioBoost/embedded_systems_course/virtual_machine/virtual_machine.md

 > #### Warning::Updates
 >
 > Every time you update your machine it is necessary to repeat this procedure.
+While it is strongly encouraged to keep your VM up-to-date as any machine, it might be a good idea to do this at a decent moment, for example at home after the lessons and not at the start of a LAB.

 You should now be able to resize the guest window.
-Or you can switch to fullscreen by hitting `RCTRL-F`.
+Or you can switch to full screen by hitting `RCTRL-F`.
+Same key-combination to switch back to windowed mode.

 > #### Note::Software Rendering Mode
 >